rytina/medium-blogposts/Africa’s Awakening.md

 Another standout of Africa’s soft power is Nollywood, Nigeria’s film industry.
 Producing thousands of films per year, Nollywood is the world’s second-largest and shapes pop culture far beyond Africa—projecting African life, fostering identity and strengthening a new generation’s self-confidence.

+Traces of African culture can also be found in the global tech industry: the Linux distribution “Ubuntu”, one of the world's most widely used open source platforms, bears a term from South African philosophy.
+Ubuntu means “I am because we are” and emphasizes community, responsibility and mutual respect.
+The fact that an African concept has become a cornerstone of the global developer and innovation scene shows how deeply African cultural values can influence modern technologies.

 Carnival parades, film festivals and literary prizes signal a cultural renaissance.
 Such soft power influences political debates and social narratives worldwide—soft power being the ability to attract and persuade rather than coerce or pay.

 ---